Pollok F.C.: Rise to prominence (1967–2002)

-SJFA West Region (2002 - 2021)
+SJFA West Region (2002–2021)

 Junior football in the west of Scotland was restructured in 2002, amalgamating the Central and Ayrshire leagues to form the West Region.
 Prior to this Pollok had been champions of the Central league eight times.
 The top league of the new set up was the West Premier League which Pollok became the inaugural champions of in 2003 under Ronnie Lowrie, before further triumphs in 2005 and 2007 under Rab Sneddon.

 Beginning in the 2007–08 season the SFA began inviting the winners of the four major Junior honours (Scottish Junior Cup, West Premier League, East Super League, & North Premier League) to take part in the Senior Scottish Cup.
 Pollok were reigning champions of the West Premier League at the time, and took part in the 2007–08 Scottish Cup.
 In the 1st round 'Lok were drawn away against St Cuthbert Wanderers of the South of Scotland League.
 The match took place at St. Mary's Park, Kirkcudbright with Pollok winning comfortably by 6 goals to 2.
 Montrose of the Third Division were to be Pollok's opponents in the second round.
 Pollok performed admirably against the Scottish League club, achieving a 2–2 draw at Links Park.
 In the replay at Newlandsfield 'Lok were not as successful and lost 1–0.

-The end of that campaign again saw Pollok crowned West Premier League Champions, after a long run of rearranged games at the end of the campaign culminated with a 5-4 win against Glenafton to secure the crown.
+The end of that campaign again saw Pollok crowned West Premier League Champions, after a long run of rearranged games at the end of the campaign culminated in a 5–4 win against Glenafton to secure the crown.
 At the start of the following season they were eliminated in the first round of the 2008–09 Scottish Cup by Edinburgh-based East of Scotland team Spartans.
 At the end of the season Pollok had a chance to once again retain their West Premier League championship but lost the last league game of the season away to Auchinleck Talbot by failing to defend a 1–0 lead in the last eight minutes.
 Having exited the Scottish Junior Cup at the semi-final stage for the second year in a row, manager Jim Sinnett promptly resigned after the game.

 2009–10 did not go well for Pollok with an early exit in the Scottish Junior Cup away to Newtongrange Star.
 In March 2010 manager Rab Sneddon resigned for work reasons and was succeeded by Willie Irvine.